 Exercise: The Gold Standard

-Structured exercise programs emerged as one of the most effective treatments for chronic back pain, with benefits extending beyond pain relief to include improved function and reduced disability.
-The research shows that specific types of exercise work better than general fitness activities:
+Structured exercise programs emerged as one of the most effective treatments for chronic back pain, with benefits extending beyond pain relief to improved function and reduced disability.
+The research shows specific types of exercise work better than general fitness activities:

 - Strengthening exercises targeting core and back muscles